Last Updated: Nov 13, 2019 2:19 PM

-SciFinder is a major chemical, life sciences, and materials bibliographic and reference research tool.
+SciFinder is a major chemical, life sciences, environmental, condensed matter physics, and materials science bibliographic and reference research tool.
 Users explore this collection by research topic, substance identifier, chemical structure, chemical reaction, or author's name.
-SciFinder provides access to the:

 - Main Chemical Abstracts Service(CAS) literature database of over 43 million references (CAPLUS) back to 1900.